FBartos/RoBMA/README.md

 <img src="man/figures/README-fig_mu_ind-1.png" width="75%" style="display: block; margin: auto;" />

-Apart from plotting, the individual model performance can be inspected using the `summary()` function with argument `type = "individual"`.
+Apart from plotting, the individual model performance can be inspected using the `summary.RoBMA()` function with argument `type = "individual"`.
 An overview of the individual model MCMC diagnostics can be obtained by setting `type = "models", diagnostics = TRUE` (not shown here for the lack of space).

 We can also visualize the MCMC diagnostics using the diagnostics function.
 The function can display the chains `type = "chain"` / posterior sample densities `type = "densities"`, and averaged autocorrelations `type = "autocorrelation"`.
-Here, we request the chains trace plot of the mu parameter of the most complex model by setting `show_models = 12` (the model numbers can be obtained from the summary function with `type = "models"` argument.)
+Here, we request the chains trace plot of the \(\mu\) parameter of the most complex model by setting `show_models = 12` (the model numbers can be obtained from the summary function with `type = "models"` argument.)